x211321/VGC-Analyze/README.md

 The standalone version is created with [Pyinstaller](https://www.pyinstaller.org/).
 Pyinstaller combines all files that are required to run a particular Python script into one self extracting archive.
 When the standalone version is executed Pyinstaller extracts the program data into the windows temp folder and then runs the Python script from there.
 This behavior can be seen as suspicious by anti-virus software and can cause false security alerts.
 If you run into trouble running the standalone version, it is recommended that you use the installer instead.

 > ⚠ In Windows 10 Microsoft implemented a warning message when an "unrecognised app" is executed for the first time.
-In this case you have to click on "More info" and confirm with the "Run
+In this case you have to click on "More info" and confirm with the "Run anyway" button.

 ## Windows - Python script
 Make sure you have a recent version of Python 3 installed.